hoffmaao/PolarRover/README.md

 # Nisse

-Nisse is the software and hardware designs for two autonomous rovers built at LDEO, University of Kansas and Rice University for polar field science.
-The vehicles are MTT-154 articulated traction units fitted with dual-band GNSS, towed radar sleds, and onboard computing for linked autonomous surveying.
-These systems can be used to collect conventional radar data while enabling measurements like coordinated Common Midpoint surveys that require linked autonomy and precise positioning.
+Nisse in danish/norweigan translates to gnome.
+Gnomes are helpful magical creatures that can also be mischevious making nisse-en and nisse-to the perfect names for two autonomous rovers we have developed for polar radioglaciolgical science.
+These systems can be used to collect conventional radar data or linked to enable multistatic surveys.

-This project is supported by the OTIC Paros fund.

 ## Why rovers

-Polar environments are some of the most logistically challenging and expensive research sites on Earth.
-For every dollar NSF spends on Antarctic science, roughly two go to logistics.
-The work is physically demanding, which limits who can participate and how much ground a team can cover in a season.
+Polar environments are some of the most logistically challenging research sites to maintain on Earth.
+The work is physically demanding, which limits who can participate and how much ground-based teams can accomplish in a season.
 Hazards and access barriers lead to critical data gaps, reducing the reproducibility and spatial reach of field measurements.

 An autonomous platform can reduce these barriers and run pre-loaded surveys overnight, repeat radar aquisitions at centimeter precision, and spread two vehicles symmetrically about a midpoint for CMP shots, experiments that are tedious or dangerous to conduct manually.

 ## Software

-The drive software lives under `Software/` and is split into seven Python packages. `rover_sim` includes kinematic vehicle models, a GNSS sensor simulator, safety interlocks, and survey file handling. `rover_drive` builds on this module with autonomous drive modes, path-following controllers, an Ensemble Kalman Filter for state estimation, and Dubins path planning. `rover_hardware` is the CAN bridge that carries CommandBus output to the MTT ECU. `rover_sim_emulator` ties the sim modules together in a batch test harness with telemetry logging and animation. `rover_sim_startup` is a small FastAPI app for authoring surveys and viewing logs offline. `rover_field_boot` is the Jetson boot loader that reads a survey from a removable card or local disk and dispatches the matching drive mode. `rover_onboard` is the platform layer on the Jetson that runs the OLED display, audio callouts, vision pipeline, and the operator web UI that serves live video plus a real-time rover-state panel.
+The drive software lives under `Software/` and is split into seven Python packages. `rover_sim` includes kinematic vehicle models, a GNSS sensor simulator, safety interlocks, and survey file handling. `rover_drive` defines the drive modes, and path-following controllers. `rover_hardware` is the CAN bridge that carries CommandBus output to the MTT ECU. `rover_sim_emulator` ties the sim modules together in a batch test harness with telemetry logging. `rover_sim_startup` is a small FastAPI app for authoring surveys and viewing logs offline. `rover_field_boot` is the Jetson boot loader that reads a survey from a removable card or local disk and dispatches the matching drive mode. `rover_onboard` is the platform layer on the Jetson that runs the OLED display, audio callouts, vision pipeline, and the operator web UI that serves live video plus a real-time rover-state panel.

 See [Software/README.md](Software/README.md) for details on the control architecture.